pensjonatus/flash-fiction/blog/the-past-and-the-future.md

 ---
-title: 'The Past and the Future'
+title: The Past and the Future
 date: '2012-03-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My brother's homecoming was like in the movies.
 He got off the bus in a uniform,